VijayRod/demo/container-storage/logs/k8s-cri-docker.md

 E: Error, pkgProblemResolver::Resolve generated breaks, this may be caused by held packages.
 ```

-## docker.error.Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+## docker.spec.daemon.error.Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running

 ```
+# For those who only need Docker installed for login purposes and don't need the Docker daemon to be running, see the section on az acr login -n imageshack --expose-token

 docker version
 Client:
  Version:           24.0.7